nj4710/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

   problem points.
 The ``msg`` is displayed below all response fields, and it can contain XHTML markup.

-* A dictionary of the form
+* A dictionary of this form.

   .. code-block:: xml